rturcotte861/PracticalMachineLearning/index.md

 ## Background
 Using personaldevices such as Jawbone Up, Nike FuelBand, and Fitbit it is now possible to collect a large amount of data about personal activity relatively inexpensively.
 These type of devices are part of the quantified self movement - a group of enthusiasts who take measurements about themselves regularly to improve their health, to find patterns in their behavior, or because they are tech geeks.
 One thing that people regularly do is quantify how much of a particular activity they do, but they rarely quantify how well they do it.
 In this project, your goal will be to use data from accelerometers on the belt, forearm, arm, and dumbell of 6 participants.
 They were asked to perform barbell lifts correctly and incorrectly in 5 different ways.
-More information is available from the website here: [linked phrase](http://groupware.les.inf.puc-rio.br/har) (see the section on the Weight Lifting Exercise Dataset).
+More information is available from the website here: [http://groupware.les.inf.puc-rio.br/har](http://groupware.les.inf.puc-rio.br/har) (see the section on the Weight Lifting Exercise Dataset).

 The goal of this project is to predict the manner in which participants did the exercise.
 This is the "classe" variable.
 The report describes how the data was clean and the model was built built, what cross validation was selected and expected out of sample error is.
 All decisions are explained.

 ## Loading data and libraries
-The data for this project come from [linked phrase](http://groupware.les.inf.puc-rio.br/har) and have been very generously provided by Velloso, E. et al. ("Qualitative Activity Recognition of Weight Lifting Exercises.
-Proceedings of 4th International Conference in Cooperation with SIGCHI (Augmented Human '13) .
-Stuttgart, Germany: ACM SIGCHI, 2013.)
-We load the data and ensure that all empty or '#DIV/0' cells are NA.
+The data for this project come from [http://groupware.les.inf.puc-rio.br/har](http://groupware.les.inf.puc-rio.br/har) and have been very generously provided by Velloso, E. et al. We load the data and ensure that all empty or '#DIV/0' cells are NA.

 ```r